Delaney-Nash/altob/README.md

-# Alcov
+# Altob

-Abundance learning for SARS-CoV-2 variants.
+Abundance learning for ToBRFV variants.
 The primary purpose of the tool is:

 * Estimating abundace of variants of concern from wastewater sequencing data

-You can read more about how Alcov works in the preprint, __[Alcov: Estimating Variant of Concern Abundance from SARS-CoV-2 Wastewater Sequencing Data](https://www.medrxiv.org/content/10.1101/2021.06.03.21258306v1)__
+You can read more about how Altob works in the Alcov preprint, __[Alcov: Estimating Variant of Concern Abundance from SARS-CoV-2 Wastewater Sequencing Data](https://www.medrxiv.org/content/10.1101/2021.06.03.21258306v1)__

 The tool can also be used for: